TiendaNube/api-docs/README.md

 Suspension of API access due to lack of payment
 -----------------------------------------------

 Being a monthly subscription service, it's possible that a store will not renew its service.
 In this case, the store will go offline and the API will be inaccessible.
-The API will also be inaccessible if it has a recurring price and it's not paid in time.
+The API will also be inaccessible if the app has a recurring price and it's not paid in time.

 In either case, all API calls will return a `402 Payment Required` response, [Scripts](https://github.com/tiendanube/api-docs/blob/master/resources/script.md) will not be included and [Webhooks](https://github.com/tiendanube/api-docs/blob/master/resources/webhook.md) will not be called.
+Please make sure you handle this error code to notify the user that he needs to resume his payment instead of displaying a generic server error.

 Once the required payment is made, the API becomes accessible again.

-If your app needs to know when access to the API is suspended or resumed, you can register to the `app/suspended` and `app/resumed` events using a Webhook.
+If your app needs to know when access to the API is suspended or resumed (because you may have missed a webhook and want to do a full resync, for example), you can register to the `app/suspended` and `app/resumed` events using a Webhook.

 API resources